joelvonrotz/30Gueselrobert_Electronics/firmware/doing_the_math.md

 $$

 The function $[(m\geq 0) \wedge(m\cdot x_P \leq y_P)] \vee [(m\leq 0) \wedge(m\cdot x_P \geq y_P)]$ checks wherever the point $P$ is one the left (on `true`) or right (on `false`) side of the line at angle $\theta_1$.

-That's it, that should about do it with the algorithm.
-It can be easily ported to embedded systems.

 > **Warning**
 > This is not yet complete as there are still some things missing, such as: